cyber-wojtek/BitSet/README.md

 The documentation for this project can be found in the following locations:

-- Documentation/Usage examples
+- API Reference/Usage Examples
-- Tutorials
+- Tutorial

 ## Contributing